What We Do

 Today, our campaigns literally dot the map.
 Their success relies on individuals just like you who go into neighborhoods, petitioning, fundraising, dropping off information, and recruiting members and volunteers.
 We’ve made over 8.5 million front porch visits in our years of serving Ohio.
 We know that’s what keeps us growing and vital, and what makes our work a success.

-Will you help us stop the bailout?
+Will you help us end the freeze?